franciscoxavier04/pm-BIM/docs/release-notes/15-4-0/README.md

 ### Enable automatic scheduling mode - to start as soon as possible

 Starting with OpenProject 15.4, users will be able to choose whether they want to manually schedule their work packages or enable automatic scheduling.
-This highly requested feature of automatic scheduling, based on predecessor/successor relations, simplifies managing complex project setups.
+This highly requested feature of automatic scheduling, based on predecessor and child relations, simplifies managing complex project setups.

 > [!NOTE]
 > The new feature will not overwrite existing dates for any existing work packages.
 However, it can change the scheduling mode.
 By default, manual scheduling is enabled.
 Existing work packages with children will be in automatic mode – with dates derived from their children.